Tag Archives: Alice Wise

 3 Spheres of Sustainability

 The Long Island Sustainable Winegrowers program became a reality in April 2012.
-With its debut, Long Island is the Eastern US leader in Sustainable Certification.
+With its debut, Long Island is be the Eastern US leader in Sustainable Certification.
 (It has 501(c)(3) not-for-profit status.)

 According to Perrine: “LISW expects about 10 wineries to sign up initially.
 Others are taking a wait-and-see attitude.
 It may take a few years for them to join.
 Not all of the initial members will effect a complete change-over to the sustainable practices advocated by LISW in the first year.
 It is, after all, only a pathway and not in itself the goal.”
+[One of the first to join apart from the core group was Wölffer Estate.]

 Trent Pressler, CEO of Bedell Cellars, addressing the LISW audience.